swisscom/gitlab-merge-request-resource/README.md

 # Gitlab Merge Reuqest Concourse Resource

-A concourse resource to check for new merge requests on GitLab
+A concourse resource to check for new merge requests on GitLab.

+Tested with Gitlab [6.8](https://github.com/gitlabhq/gitlabhq/tree/6-8-stable) only.

 ## Usage